digital-asset/daml/docs/source/ops/connect/auth0.rst

 at runtime.

-To do that, click on the little box icon to the left of code editor, then on the button Add Module that that revealed, and type in ``axios`` for the name and ``0.21.1`` for the version.
+To do that, click on the little box icon to the left of code editor, then on the button Add Module that just got revealed, and type in ``axios`` for the name and ``0.21.1`` for the version.
 Then, click the Create button, and then the Deploy button.

 Now you need to go to Actions > Flows, choose the Login flow, and drag the LOGIN_ACTION action in-between the two black circles Start and Complete.